 Public health threats

-The European Medicines Agency (EMA) is committed to supporting global efforts to respond to existing and emerging public health threats, such as antimicrobial resistance, falsified medicines, biological and chemical threats and emergencies such as outbreaks or pandemics.
+The European Medicines Agency (EMA) is committed to supporting global efforts to respond to existing and emerging public health threats, such as antimicrobial resistance, biological and chemical threats and emergencies such as outbreaks or pandemics.
 The Agency has a number of mechanisms in place to contribute to global responses to such challenges.

 EMA has developed a health threats plan describing how the Agency operates during an emerging health threat, allowing for a rapid and efficient response: